AlexxNB/derver/README.md

 derver();
 ```

-By default, server will be started on [http://localhost:7000]() and serving `public` directory on your workdir.
+By default, server will be started on [http://localhost:7000]() and serve `public` directory in your workdir.

 ### Configuration